Judgment of 07 April 2016 -

 A construction ban under section 18a (1) of the German Aviation Act is not dependent on certainty that there is interference with air traffic control services facilities; the possibility of interference is sufficient.
-This possibility exists if the relevant assumptions in the air traffic control services operator’s expert opinion and the decision of the Federal Supervisory Authority for Air Traffic Control based thereon meet scientific standards and their basic assumptions, methodology and conclusions are not called into question by opposing scientific standpoints, at least not in substance.
+This possibility exists if the relevant assumptions in the air traffic control services operator’s expert opinion and the decision of the the Federal Supervisory Authority for Air Navigation Services based thereon meet scientific standards and their basic assumptions, methodology and conclusions are not called into question by opposing scientific standpoints, at least not in substance.

 Sources of law

-German Aviation Act LuftVG, Luftverkehrsgesetz section 18a (1) first and second sentence, section 19 Chicago Convention article 37, annex 10 German Regulation on Type Certification for Air Traffic Control Equipment FsMusterzulV, Verordnung über Art, Umfang, Beschaffenheit, Zulassung, Kennzeichnung und Betrieb von Anlagen und Geräten für die Flugsicherung (Flugsicherungs-Anlagen- und Geräte-Musterzulassungs-Verordnung) section 4, section 6 first sentence
+German Aviation Act LuftVG, Luftverkehrsgesetz section 18a (1) first and second sentence, section 19 Chicago Convention article 37, annex 10 German Regulation on Type Certification for Air Navigation Equipment FsMusterzulV, Verordnung über Art, Umfang, Beschaffenheit, Zulassung, Kennzeichnung und Betrieb von Anlagen und Geräten für die Flugsicherung (Flugsicherungs-Anlagen- und Geräte-Musterzulassungs-Verordnung) section 4, section 6 first sentence

 Summary of the facts